Pay Ticket

 • Any student who is cited for illegally parking in a handicapped parking space two or more times.

 • When a student receives five or more tickets in a semester, the student and parents will be notified in writing.
-If the student continues to incur parking violations after being notified in writing, the student will be referred to the Assistant Dean of Students for disciplinary action.
+If the student continues to incur parking violations after being notified in writing, the student will be referred to the Office of Dean of Students for disciplinary action.
 If the student subsequently receives additional tickets during that semester, parking privileges may be revoked for the following semester.
-Continuing to receive tickets after being revoked may result in immediate revocation of parking privileges and escalating probation.
+Continuing to receive tickets after being revoked may result in immediate revocation of parking privileges and escalating probation or towing of your vehicle to an off campus impound yard.
+Towing expenses and storage expenses will be the responsibility of the student.

-• If the student continues to receive tickets the student will be referred to the Assistant Dean of Students for disciplinary action.
+• If the student continues to receive tickets the student will be referred to the Office of Dean of Students for disciplinary action.

-Students who wish to appeal parking citations (tickets) must do so by appearing at the Department of Public Safety office or completing the online appeal form within five business days of the issuance of the citation.
 Failure to appeal the citation within the above time period may result in the loss of the right of appeal.
 All appeals must be filed prior to the start of the year-end finals.
-Note: Red Tow-Away Zone violations cannot be appealed.
+Note: Red Tow-Away Zone, Yellow Zone or Handicapped violations cannot be appealed.

 Vehicles bearing state-issued handicapped license plates/hang-tags may use handicap spaces.
 Parking in a handicap parking space cannot be appealed unless the above criteria are met.